-Variable annuities are paid out in much the same way as a traditional fixed annuity.
-You can choose to receive your payments in a lump sum or over a period of time.
+Variable annuities are paid out much like a traditional fixed annuity.
+You can receive your payments in a lump sum or over some time.
 The amount you receive each month will depend on the performance of the investments within your annuity.

 How does a variable annuity work when you retire?

 A variable annuity can provide you with a stream of income during retirement.
 The amount you receive each month will depend on the performance of the investments within your annuity.
 You can also withdraw from your annuity, although you may be subject to a withdrawal penalty if you withdraw funds before age 59 1/2.

 What is the difference between a variable annuity and a mutual fund?